If you’re looking to highlight important onboarding tasks for your new customers, you may have considered using a Pendo onboarding checklist.

 • The checklist building and segmentation UI are easily accessible and intuitive to use.

-• And you can try them for free.
+• You can try them for free.

 So what are you waiting for?
 Give Userpilot a try today!